lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > for any "S" that is part of an operator name, as opposed to a
 > parameter.

+Fixed.

 > - p.14, footnote 6.
 Avoid "I", especially in a multiple-authored
 > paper.

+Fixed.

 > - p.15, Def.
 2.4.
 Does equality on stores need to be explicitly
 > defined at all?
 It's just the normal equality relation on the
 > set "(Loc -> D-{Top}) U {Top_S}".

+The other reviewer brought this up as well; I'll check whether we actually use \eqstore anywhere or if we need it.
+[TODO]

 > - p.15, 2.3.3, l.13.
 Can a threshold set contain Top?
 Nothing seems to
 > explicitly prohibit it, but without such a a restriction, the